lanl-ansi/grg-grgdata/README.rst

   :alt: Documentation Status

-grg-grgdata is a minimalist python package for working with Matpower data files.
+grg-grgdata is a minimalist python package for working with GRG data files.

 The package can be installed via::